 - Physical therapists, who help to improve joint function.

 - Occupational therapists, who teach ways to protect joints, minimize pain, perform activities of daily living, and conserve energy.

 - Dietitians, who teach ways to eat a good diet to improve health and maintain a healthy weight.

-- Nurse educators, who specialize in helping people understand their overall condition and implement their treatment plans.
+- Nurse educators, who specialize in helping people understand their overall condition and set up their treatment plans.

-- Mental health professionals, who help people cope with difficulties in the home and workplace that may result from their medical conditions.
+- Mental health professionals, who help people cope with difficulties.

 Living With Rheumatoid Arthritis